prototypefund/Digital_Bargeld-docs/manpages/taler.conf.5.rst

 VALUE
    Value of the coin, i.e. “EUR:1.50” for 1 Euro and 50 Cents (per
    coin).

-DURATION_OVERLAP
-   How much should validity periods for these coins overlap?

 DURATION_WITHDRAW
    How long should the same key be used for clients to withdraw coins of